1 lb Ground Chuck

 As well as acting as a lubricant in the skillet, the butter also acts as an emulsifier for the cheese, meat drippings, and oats.
 It cannot be substituted with margarine or other oil products.
 Attempting to skip or replace the butter will result in the oats separating and forming little pockets in the meatloaf.
 The meatloaf will be uneven and gritty, and will fall apart when served.

 Instead of tomato sauce, you can also use barbecue sauce.
-(Thanks to my wife for this one.)
-Avoid using ketchup, as the sugar content tends to make it caramelize and burn.
+(Thanks to my wife for this one.
+We use Sweet Baby Ray's) Avoid using ketchup, as the sugar content tends to make it caramelize and burn.

 For a healthier option, substitute the 3 pounds of meat with 3 pounds ground turkey and add 1/4 cup vegetable oil.